wolframkriesing/site-stitcher/content/tidbit/2021/02/index.md

 A JavaScript version is just very different to how Java "sees" architecture.
 It is so much looser and simply a dynamic language.

-The first thing I would want to see is something like:
+The things I would want to start with:
-"file X must never import a file from directory Y" to ensure that a module from inside the hexagon never imports a file from "outside".
+* file X must never import a file from directory Y to ensure that a module from inside the hexagon never imports a file from "outside"
+* files X must be type-checked (relevant in JS)
+  I don't want to have adapters that just fail because of not adhering to the ports interface